All planning checklists

 Secure group car hire or minibus with driver

-Ensure appropriate size for the group and luggage, especially if collecting from Bristol Airport or Taunton train station.
+Book transport sized for your group and luggage, especially from Bristol Airport or Taunton station.

 Moderate·High impact